Surrender (The Chemical Brothers album): Singles

 "Under the Influence" was released in June 1998 on vinyl as "Electronic Battle Weapon 3", exclusively for use for club DJs.
-"Hey Boy Hey Girl" was released on 31 May 1999 as the first official single from the album.
+"Hey Boy Hey Girl" was released on 26 May 1999 as the first official single from the album.
 It reached number 3 on the UK Singles Chart.
-The second single, "Let Forever Be", was released on 2 August 1999 and reached number 9 in the UK Singles Chart.

-This was followed by "Out of Control" which was released on 11 October 1999 and reached number 21 in the UK Singles Chart.
+The second single, "Let Forever Be", was released on 23 July 1999 and reached number 9 in the UK Singles Chart.
+This was followed by "Out of Control" which was released on 8 October 1999 and reached number 21 in the UK Singles Chart.
 "Music: Response" was released on 6 March 2000.
 It was not eligible for the UK charts because it contains five songs instead of three, which is required for qualification.

 20th Anniversary Edition

-On 10 June 2019, The Chemical Brothers announced a 20th Anniversary special edition re-release of Surrender, featuring five unreleased "secret psychedelic mixes", a collection of b-sides and remixes, a DVD of restored promo videos, live footage of their performance at Glastonbury 2000, art prints, and a book.
-The set was released on 3CD and 4xLP on 22 November 2019.
+On 10 June 2019, the Chemical Brothers announced a 20th Anniversary special edition re-release of Surrender, featuring five unreleased "secret psychedelic mixes", a collection of b-sides and remixes, a DVD of restored promo videos, live footage of their performance at Glastonbury 2000, art prints, and a book.
+The set was released on 3CD and 4×LP on 22 November 2019.

 Legacy

 The album cover appeared in Q magazine's 2001 list of "Q's 100 Best Record Covers of All Time". and is ranked number 981 in All-Time Top 1000 Albums (3rd. edition, 2000).

-Leeds band The Sunshine Underground took their name from the sixth track on the album.
+Leeds band the Sunshine Underground took their name from the sixth track on the album.